-2. To be eligible for the financial benefits of the program established by this subdivision, covered individuals shall agree to work in a child care in the city for at least 5 years after completing a covered educational programc.
+2. To be eligible for the financial benefits of the program established by this subdivision, covered individuals shall agree to work in a child care in the city for at least 5 years after completing a covered educational program.

+c.
 Child care services for program participants.
 The administering agency shall provide child care services to program participants to assist the program participant to attend a covered education program or covered component.